SAFCSP-Team/binary-tree-decision-tree/README.md

 # Decision tree

 ### Objective
-In this project, our objective is to understand how to build the decesion tree, how to define the decesion based on specific questions.
+In this project, our objective is to understand how to build the decision tree, and how to define the decision based on specific questions.

 ### Problem
 Create a decision tree to decide whether to accept the job offer or not.

 - Ahmed received a job offer and he has some questions to be asked before he can decide to accept the offer or not:
 Is the salary above 10,000 SAR?
-Is the office near my hosue?
+Is the office near my house?
-Is the work enivironment convenient?
+Is the work environment convenient?

-If the above questions answered with a 'yes' Ahmed will accept the offer otherwise he will rejects the offer.
+If the above questions are answered with a 'yes' Ahmed will accept the offer otherwise he will reject the offer.

-- Decision tree for the above questions should be the same as below (Figuer 1):
+- Decision tree for the above questions should be the same as below (Figure 1):

-Figuer 1
+Figure 1
 <img width="910" alt="Introduction to Arrays-01" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/05-tree/images/Decision-Tree-Project.jpg">